From coextensive varieties to the Gaeta topos: Introduction

-Small extensive categories admit a particular subcanonical topology called the Gaeta topology (seemingly named in honor of the spanish algebraic geometer Federico Gaeta).
-This topology has to do with all the possible decompositions of objects into finite coproducts.
-In concrete examples (\cite{Za2017}, \cite{M2021}), it has been proved that the Gaeta topos is the classifying topos of the theory of connected objects, which can be considered as the ones who does not admit non-trivial binary coproduct decompositions.
-Naturally, when considering coextensive categories, the Gaeta topology and the Gaeta topos are related with decompositions into finite products and indecomposable objects.
-Nevertheless, in the practice it seems not quite easy to provide an axiomatization of the theory of indecomposable objects when regarding varieties in a more general setting.
-Considering the characterization given in \cite{Z2021}, it seems natural to wander if from the tools provided by universal algebra and the theory of central elements it is possible to determine, given a coextensive variety, whether the Gaeta topos classifies indecomposable objects. \\
+Small extensive categories admit a particular subcanonical topology called the Gaeta topology, seemingly named in honor of the Spanish algebraic geometer Federico Gaeta.
+This topology is related to all possible decompositions of objects into finite coproducts, and the topos it generates is called the \emph{Gaeta topos}.
+In concrete examples (\cite{Za2017}, \cite{M2021}), it has been proved that the Gaeta topos classifies directly indecomposable algebras.
+In those instances, the theory whose models are precisely indecomposable algebras can be described in a straightforward manner.
+However, it is important to note that in the presentation of that theory, the set of equations that define central elements is always involved; thus, directly indecomposable algebras are those which cannot be decomposed by central elements.
+It is worth stressing that in arbitrary varieties, central elements do not have to be equationally defined (see Theorem 5 of \cite{V1996}).
+Therefore, considering the characterization given in \cite{Z2021} for coextensive varieties, it seems reasonable to ask: (1) Is it possible to propose a theory within a topos that precisely encompasses the notion of algebras that cannot be decomposed by central elements, namely, central-free models?
+And (2) Can we determine, using the tools provided by universal algebra and the theory of central elements, a suitable framework in which the Gaeta topos classifies central-free models?
+In this paper, we provide an affirmative answer to both of these questions.

 This paper is organized as follows.
-Section \ref{Preliminaries} presents the most part of the definitions and basic results required for reading this work.
-Section \ref{Representability of the functor Z} is devoted to the functorial treating of central elements in coextensive varieties.
-Such an approach will allows to prove that the functor of central elements $Z$ is representable by the algebra $\mathbf{0}\times \mathbf{0}$.
-This result will leads us to characterize those varieties with $\vec{0}$ and $ \vec{1}$, boolean factor congruences and center stable which are coextensive.
-This section concludes with an application that connects coBoolean varieties with the Beth (definability) property for algebraizable logics.
-Section \ref{The Gaeta topos and fp-coextensive varieties} deals with the characterization of those fp-coextensive varieties such that the Gaeta topos classifies indecomposable objects.
-The paper comes to an end with the application of this result to some particular classes of interest in general algebra and non-classical logic. \\
+Section \ref{Preliminaries} presents most of the definitions and basic results required for reading this work.
+Section \ref{Representability of the functor Z} is devoted to showing that in coextensive varieties, there is a natural notion of central-elements functor that coincides with the general results about coextensive categories obtained in \cite{G1998} and \cite{CPR2001}.
+Section \ref{The Gaeta topos and fp-coextensive varieties} is committed to show that the Gaeta topos classifies central-free models of $(\vec{0},\vec{1})$-dense coextensive varieties.